sb2nov/mac-setup/Ruby/RubyGems.md

 # RubyGems

-[RubyGems](http://rubygems.org/), the Ruby package manager, was also installed:
+[RubyGems](http://rubygems.org/), the Ruby package manager, should be installed on your machine if you previously have installed Ruby.
+Verify this by running:

     $ which gem

+## Update RubyGems
-Update to its latest version with:
+To update to its latest version with:

     $ gem update --system

+## Install gems
-To install a "gem" (Ruby package), run:
+To install a _gem_ (Ruby package), run:

     $ gem install <gemname>